How Laws Get Online: Challenges in Free Law

 Earn Credit Until: January 31, 2025

-This presentation is approved for one hour of General CLE credit in California and South Carolina (all levels).
+This presentation is approved for one hour of General CLE credit in California, South Carolina (all levels), and North Carolina.
 This course has been approved for Minimum Continuing Legal Education credit by the State Bar of Texas Committee on MCLE in the amount of 1.0 credit hours.

 At this time, Justia only offers CLE courses officially accredited in certain states.
 Lawyers may generate a generic attendance certificate to self-submit credit in their own jurisdiction, but Justia does not guarantee that lawyers will receive their desired CLE credit through the self-submission or reciprocity process.